 This blog is about the early wall paintings at Kinneil House, West Lothian, Scotland, based on a talk given to the Friends of Kinneil, partly about how they were restored, and came to look as they do today, and about what they may have meant in the sixteenth century.
 The paintings are a very rare survival, and we don’t know if similar paintings were usual in houses of the period, or if as seems possible these had a specific meaning and reference for the owner.

 When the older paintings were discovered, the ceiling in the room with the Samaritan, the parable room, had been taken away to Muirhead near Glasgow to be sold as architectural salvage.
-The panelling had also been removed, and the top layer of plaster had fallen away revealing the glimpses scenes of the Samaritan.
+The panelling had also been removed, and the some of the plaster had fallen away revealing the glimpses of the Samaritan scenes.

 The conservators noted that frieze of painted grotesque work with a red background around the top of the Parable room had never been plastered over.
 It must have been covered by a wooden cornice board as part of the later panelling, or perhaps by the wooden ceiling, if that is actually later than the wall-paintings.
 It is difficult to be certain on this point, there are only three photographs before a new floor was put in.